 In the series of articles for Gwara Media, I describe different types of cities: cultural, craft, creative, circular, city-community.
-This time I will tell in detail about the creative city.
+This time I will talk in detail about the creative city.

 Why a creative city is not just a creative space

-Let me remind you that this distribution of cities into types is due to the transition of the economy from industrial to post-industrial.
-From the late 1990s, industrial cities began to work on creating a creative space and forming a new class – the creative class of urban residents.
+Let me remind you that this distribution of cities into types is due to the economy’s transition from industrial to post-industrial.
+From the late 1990s, industrial cities began to create a creative space and form a new class – the creative class of urban residents.

-According to Dr. Rachel Granger, a creative city can be “an energetic place that attracts creative workers, intellectuals, and provides the infrastructure and social spaces needed to actively support creative economic activity.”
+According to Dr. Rachel Granger, a creative city can be “an energetic place that attracts creative workers, intellectuals, and provides the infrastructure and social spaces needed to support creative economic activity actively.”

 A study of the British cities of Leicester and London identified the following features of creative cities: